 Time Limits For Filing a Truck Accident Injury Claim in Gainesville

 The statute of limitations for most truck accident lawsuits in Florida is four years.
 The clock begins to run the moment you’re involved in a collision.
 If you wait too long and allow the deadline to pass without filing a claim, you won’t be able to recover a dime.

 There are times when a different time limit might apply – but those are the exceptions, not the rule.
 And, you might find that you have less – not more – time to act.
 Preserve your rights by calling Allen Law Firm P.A. immediately after your large truck accient in Gainesville.

 Arrange a Free Consultation With Our Gainesville Truck Accident Lawyers

 At Allen Law Firm P.A., our Gainesville truck accident lawyers are passionate about providing top-quality legal representation to injury victims like you.
 Whether you’ve suffered severe burns, a traumatic brain injury, damage to the spinal cord, or lost a limb, we are here to help.
-Contact our Gainesville personal injury and wrongful death lawyers to set up a time to discuss your truck accident case today.
+Contact our Gainesville personal injury and wrongful death lawyers near you to set up a time to discuss your truck accident case today.
 As always, there is no charge for your initial consultation.